 |03/29/21 - 09/03/21||09/06/21 - 10/31/21||Summer 2021 Session D||8 Week session|

 After successfully completing this course, you will be able to:

-CO-1: Evaluate methodologies for conducting campaign and battle analyses.
+CO-1: Analyze different methodologies for conducting effective battle/campaign analyses.

-CO-3: Assess the value of campaign and battle analysis as a “lessons learned” tool.
+CO-3: Assess the value of battle/campaign analysis as a way of learning from the past.

-CO-4: Judge how campaign and battle analyses can provide an understanding of the nature and conduct of war at the strategic, operational, and tactical levels.
+CO-4: Evaluate how battle/campaign analyses can provide an enhanced understanding of the nature of war and warfare (i.e., the conduct of war) at the strategic, operational, and tactical levels.

 The course grade is based on the following assessments:

 Each week, a discussion question is provided and posts should reflect an assimilation of the readings.
 Students are required to provide a substantive initial post by Thursday at 11:59 pm ET and respond to 2 or more classmates by Sunday 11:59 pm ET.
 Discussion posts are graded on timeliness, relevance, knowledge of the weekly readings, and the quality of original ideas.

 Week 3: Research Proposal – 15 percent

 Week 8: Final Assignment – 30 percent